 As a tropical destination, Santo Domingo has warm weather all year round.
 It also experiences a dry season from around November to March, which is a lovely time to explore some of the Dominican Republic’s spectacular beaches.
 The dry season is also the busiest time of the year, especially during Carnival, which sees colorful parades and nationwide celebrations for the month of February, culminating on Independence Day on February 27.
 The historic center of town can get crowded during this time, which is good to keep in mind when you’re booking your Santo Domingo apartment rental.
 Visitor numbers start to thin out in April and May as the rainy season approaches, which is a pleasant time for exploring the city’s narrow streets.
 The rainy season lasts from May to November, with short bursts of rainfall followed by hours of sunshine.

-What are the top things to do in Santo Domingo?
+Top things to do in Santo Domingo

 National Botanic Garden